-Tourism is an important part of the Mongolian economy and as such foreigners including expatriates are generally well treated.
+Tourism is an important part of the Mongolian economy and as such foreigners including resident expatriates are generally treated well.
 Nevertheless, please be aware that certain matters including possession of drugs, violence etc are taken very seriously.
 Neither BSU nor your Embassy are likely to be able to provide significant assistance in such circumstances beyond helping to find a lawyer and assisting with communications with your family.
 Please be aware that certain actions which may be considered acceptable in your home country such as getting close to international borders or photographing certain state installations etc are viewed as offences in Mongolia.

-Ulaanbaatar is generally a safe city but as with all large urban areas, pickpockets do operate in some areas and you should take the normal precautions and report to the police as soon as possible.
+Ulaanbaatar is fairly safe city, but as with all large urban areas, pickpockets do operate in some areas and you should take the normal precautions and report to the police as soon as possible.
 Be particularly vigilant in the Black Market and the poorer locations of the city such as the Ger Districts.

-It is illegal to work beyond the terms of your visa.
-Please note that this also applies to private tuition taking place outside of the School.
+It is illegal to work beyond the terms of your visa, and the School has contractual restrictions in place for staff working in competing organisations or roles.
 Please refer to 6.10 - Private Tuition Policy for more details.